 Alzheimer's drug solanezumab could become a major blockbuster drug if a follow-up Phase III trial supports previous clinical work.

 Buoyed by several recent acquisitions, Lilly's animal health business should post strong growth during the next decade, offsetting the major patent losses in the human drug business.

 Lilly is focusing its development efforts on several unmet medical indications in neurology and oncology.
 The strategy should improve the success rate at the Food and Drug Administration, which has become exceedingly risk-sensitive to new drugs in well-treated areas such as cardiology.
 Read more

-The patent loss on antidepression drug Cymbalta will have an amplified impact on the company's bottom line because of the drug's high margins.
+The patent loss on antidepression drug Cymbalta is having an amplified impact on the company's bottom line because of the drug's high margins.
 Read more

 We view Lilly's stewardship as relatively standard.
-While we feel that Lilly's use of $6.5 billion to acquire ImClone in 2008 will likely not generate good returns, the company's partnership with Boehringer Ingelheim greatly improved the strategic outlook Read more
+While we believe that Lilly's use of $6.5 billion to acquire ImClone in 2008 is not likely to generate good returns, the partnership with Boehringer Ingelheim greatly improved the strategic outlook Read more

 Eli Lilly is a pharmaceutical company with a focus on neuroscience, endocrinology, oncology, and immunology.
-Lilly's key products include antipsychotic Zyprexa; Cymbalta Read more
+Lilly's key products include Cymbalta for depression and fibromyalgia; Read more